-Kirk D. Moss, Ph.D., holds an appointment as an Associate Professor of Music and Chair of the Music Education Department at the Lawrence University (WI) Conservatory of Music.
+Kirk D. Moss, Ph.D., is Chair of the Music Department at University of Northwestern.
+Prior to his appointment at UNW, Moss served as Associate Professor of Music and Chair of the Music Education Department at the Lawrence University (WI) Conservatory of Music.
 He is a past national president of the American String Teachers Association, thrice chaired the ASTA National Orchestra Festival, and served on ASTA’s Executive Board.
-Moss has appeared as a guest conductor, clinician, or adjudicator in more than thirty states.
-The University of Florida School of Music awarded him an Alumni Outstanding Achievement Award, and he has received four ASTA National Citation for Leadership & Merit awards.
-With twelve years of experience teaching elementary, middle, and high school orchestras, groups under his direction have earned distinction at state, national, and international events.
-One of his former high schools honors him by annually awarding a college string scholarship in his name.
-He coauthored two method books for Alfred Music Publishing: Sound Innovations - Sound Development for Intermediate String Orchestra and Sound Development for Advanced String Orchestra .
+Moss has appeared as a guest conductor, clinician, or adjudicator in more than thirty-five states.
+The University of Florida School of Music awarded him an Alumni Outstanding Achievement Award, and he has received five ASTA National Citation for Leadership & Merit awards.

-Moss holds a PhD in Music Education, conducting emphasis, from the University of Florida (Gainesville).
+Moss holds a Ph.D. in Music Education, conducting emphasis, from the University of Florida (Gainesville).
 He received a Master of Music degree, with a cognate in string pedagogy, from the University of Cincinnati College-Conservatory of Music as a graduate teaching assistant for Gerald Doan and a Bachelor of Music degree, with high distinction, from the University of Michigan under the guidance of Robert Culver.
-Kirk and his wife, Deb, celebrate over twenty-five years of marriage.
-They have three children: Bethany, Luke, and Lydia.
+Kirk and his wife, Deb, have three children: Bethany, Luke, and Lydia.

 Contact by e-mail: firstname.lastname@example.org